- What we collect

 Complete the digitisation of the Library’s 50,000-hour commissioned Oral History and Folklore Collection, so that this unique record of Australian life can be made available through the Library’s digital services.

-Use the Library’s new digital platform to accelerate digitisation of unique archival collections.
+Use the Library’s new digital platform to support digitisation of unique archival collections.

 Engage Australians with a national collection that records and reflects Australia’s social, cultural and intellectual diversity and invite them to share their ideas, knowledge and stories through innovative digital engagement services.